1. How often does the group meet?

-Depending upon circumstances, such as litter availability and raiser/home approval, it can take two to five months to receive a puppy.
+Depending upon circumstances, such as litter availability and raiser/home approval, it can take up to six months to receive a puppy.
 Puppies are picked up from the San Rafael campus of Guide Dogs for the Blind.

 6. What would I need to provide for the puppy; what would Guide Dogs provide?